BrainHack2021-Hackuna-Matata/LEDTaskBot/README.md

 ## Description

-Our bot is a 3 in 1 hardware system that infuses convenience and simplicity, making it fun and easy to keep your life organised.
+Our project implements a Telegram bot that controls a 3-in-1 hardware system on chip that infuses convenience and simplicity, making it fun and easy to keep your life organised.

 ## Components

-Our bot is made up of three parts - a Module Timetable Reminder System, a Healthy Living Encouragement Tool as well as a Task Prioritization Organiser.
+The Telegram bot is made up of three parts - a Module Timetable Reminder System, a Healthy Living Encouragement Tool as well as a Task Prioritization Organiser.

 ### Timetable Reminder System